Customs fees

 Customs fees can be a result of an economic policy or a part of a geopolitical strategy.
 Here is why a government imposes customs fees:

-Create Revenue
+Create revenue

 For many governments, customs fees are an important source of revenue, and the government takes a cut on every import and a percentage of the trade revenue.